About the NCL

 Wendi Custer joined the Pathology/Histology Laboratory (PHL), Leidos Biomedical Research, in October of 2009, and serves as a dedicated research technician, providing necropsy and histology support for the Nanotechnology Characterization Laboratory (NCL).
 Prior to joining PHL, she obtained her bachelor's degree in biology from Hood College in Frederick, Maryland.
 Her professional career includes an internship at PHL during her studies at Brunswick High School, and a research assistant position at Hood College where she studied the heat tolerance of sea anemones.

 Sarah Anderson joined the Electron Microscopy Laboratory (EML) Leidos Biomedical Research in November 2010 as a dedicated research technician for the NCL.
-She is responsible for cryo-electron microscopy and transmission electron microscopy, as well as support in physicochemical assays.
-In 2008, Sarah received dual B.S. degrees in Biochemistry and Molecular Biology and Financial Economics from the University of Maryland Baltimore County (UMBC).
-She is also currently pursuing a M.S. degree in Biomedical Science from Hood College.
+She is responsible for cryo-electron microscopy, transmission electron microscopy, energy-dispersive x-ray spectroscopy as well as support in physicochemical assays.
+In 2008, Sarah received dual B.S. degrees in Biochemistry and Molecular Biology and Financial Economics from the University of Maryland Baltimore County (UMBC) and M.S. degree in Biomedical Science from Hood College in 2013.

 Kelly joined the Pathology/ Histopathology Laboratory (PHL) at Leidos Biomedical Research in August 2011 as a dedicated research technician for the Nanotechnology Characterization Laboratory (NCL).
 She provides necropsy and histology support for all NCL studies.